mdupli/wtrack/README.md

-Device-speed disagreement used to be a third edge-check criterion here, but turned out unnecessary for run detection specifically once the two checks above already existed — dropped from this list entirely (it's now used only by the speed-gradient map coloring, an unrelated, purely cosmetic concern — see §11's track color modes discussion).
+Device-speed disagreement used to be a third edge-check criterion here, but turned out unnecessary for run detection specifically once the two checks above already existed — dropped from this list entirely.
+It also used to be the exclusion criterion for the speed-gradient map coloring, a separate, purely cosmetic concern — also dropped from there once a second, independent speed estimate existed for every edge regardless (the local path fit — §7), and superseded again since: gradient exclusion now inherits directly from the classification pipeline itself (which edges are part of a run or a classified transition) rather than maintaining any device-speed logic of its own — see §11's track color modes discussion.
 A fit-based `|tangentialJerk|` edge check (replacing an even earlier vertex-level fit-accel-magnitude attempt) was also tried here and removed — not a data-quality problem this time, a real-world discrimination failure: too noisy in practice even on genuinely straight-ish segments to set a useful threshold, and separately unhelpful for its original motivating purpose (locating a jibe's true exit) since exit jerk tends to be low anyway.
 Both jerk kinematics (§3's edge-based version, §7's smoothed fit-based one) and their kinematics-chart plots stay — genuinely useful to look at, just not usable as an automatic pass/fail gate here.